kaaproject/kaa-rfcs/0001-kaa-protocol/README.md

 - wrong extension instance name;
 - unauthorized (EP token not found);
 - etc.

+With MQTT the only option seems to be responding to the `.../status` topic using the MQTT request packet id.
+With CoAP the response can be direct.

 ### Security
 Which authentication combinations should the KP implementations support?